InesIzere/Rocket-Elevator-Foundation/README.md

 ![](fact_int2.jpg)

 # Consolidation Week #

+Use these credentials to access the back office:

+Username: nicolas.genest@codeboxx.biz
+Password: newdog1
 <u><b>This week We created  an intervention table and its REST API</u></b>
 </br></br>
 <b>Miles Stones for This week are:</b>